-I remember exactly when I first heard ‘The Black Abyss’ compilation, my own personal introduction to the band that had three tracks in a new NWOBHM-lite heavy psych sound as well as all previous EPs.
+I remember exactly when I first heard ‘The Black Abyss’ compilation, my own personal introduction to the band, which had three new tracks in a NWOBHM-lite heavy psych style alongside all of Black Magic SS‘ previous EP releases.
 I was waiting for an hour delayed Amtrak, what passes for public transit in Los Angeles, from Pasadena to Sylmar after a hapless day at work.
-Somehow this odd Australian mix of retro psych rock with hints of extreme metal horror, and questionable themes, was the right soundtrack for the 100° F day, the din of the masses, and the colorful graffiti that slowly passed by for the first mile.
+Somehow this odd Australian mix of retro psych rock with hints of extreme metal horror, and (possibly) questionable themes, was the right soundtrack for the 100° F day, the din of the masses, and the colorful graffiti that slowly passed by for the first mile.
 I dunno, I was hooked, it was something rare and immaculately conceived that combined my love for traditional heavy metal, driving heavy psych, and black metal.

 |Released||April 16, 2018|

 |BUY/LISTEN on Infinite Wisdom’s Bandcamp!||Follow Infinite Wisdom on Facebook|

 If you appreciate what you’ve read, please consider donating directly using PayPal.